What is incident response plan: A Guide to Rapid Recovery

 How Often Should an IRP Be Updated?

-Consider your incident response plan a living, dynamic document, not a static file to be created once and then forgotten.
-At a minimum, your IRP should undergo a full review and update at least once a year.
-However, certain trigger events should necessitate an immediate review and revision:
+Treat your incident response plan as a living document rather than a static file intended to sit on a server or in a desk drawer.
+To remain effective, your IRP requires a full review and update at least once a year.
+However, specific internal and external events should trigger an immediate revision to ensure the document stays relevant:

 IRP vs. Disaster Recovery Plan (DRP): What's the Difference?

-An Incident Response Plan (IRP) is tactical and immediate.
-It's the playbook for dealing with a specific security event, such as a ransomware attack, a data breach, or a denial-of-service (DoS) attack.
-Its primary purpose is to contain the threat, eradicate it, and recover affected systems back to a secure state.
-Think of the IRP as the cybersecurity equivalent of the firefighters battling a blaze.
+An Incident Response Plan (IRP) is a tactical playbook designed for immediate action. it guides the team through a specific security event, such as a ransomware infection, a data breach, or a denial-of-service (DoS) attack.
+The goal is to contain the threat, remove the attacker's access, and return the specific affected systems to a secure state.
+The IRP serves as the cybersecurity equivalent of firefighters entering a structure to battle an active blaze.

 Who Should Be on the Incident Response Team?